DeepaEkambaram/playwright-pom/README.md

 ## Folder Structure:

-The Cypress folder is organized into five sub-folders:

 1. **fixtures Holds test data.
 2. **pageObjects includes page locators and methods for each page.
 3. **playwright-report has html report